lihini223/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe Game

-`Tic-Tac-Toe` is a simple web game
+`Tic-Tac-Toe` is a simple react based web game

 ## How to run this project locally ?